donny-1q84/robot-nav-portfolio/docs/algorithms.md

 and scores candidates based on distance to the goal, distance to the global path, and obstacle clearance.

+## Dynamic Obstacles & Replanning
+Dynamic obstacles move with simple velocities and bounce at map boundaries.
+Their occupied cells are overlaid onto the costmap each step.
+The planner replans when the current path intersects the updated costmap or after a fixed step interval.

 ## Control
 Pure Pursuit is used with a unicycle model.
 The controller selects a lookahead point on the path and computes curvature from the heading error.